junhyunglee73/real-space-water-surface-dynamics/README.md

-# Deterministic Origin of Symmetry in Confined Water Surfaces: A Structural Approach Based on Causal Recording of Local Rules
+# A Causal Local Recording Framework for Deterministic Pattern Formation: Emergence of Geometric Symmetry on Water Surfaces

 This repository contains the simulation codes used in the manuscript: